Do you want to live off the land without any outside employment?

 Section off parts of your land and advertise them to the community.

-You can build tiny houses on them and rent them out short-term, or you can rent them out long-term for individuals to make larger changes.
+You can build tiny houses on them and rent them out short-term.

 27. Teach classes

 Do you have a skill connected to the land that others may want to learn?

 Set up a workshop and teach classes.

 When you were little, did you take a trip to a farm or a similar property to learn about the land?

 If you feel comfortable, open up your land to nearby schools.

 Charging a small fee for field trips can help you live off your land while providing a learning opportunity to others.

 If you’re going to be living off your land, make sure you know how to protect yourself.